dotnet/performance/src/benchmarks/README.md

 To test how loop alignment affects the results, you can use `--testAlignment` which is going to run the benchmarks with env var `COMPlus_JitAlignLoops` set to `0` and `1`

-Example: `dotnet run -c Release -f netcoreapp2.1 -- --class=BinaryTrees_2 --testAlignment`
+Example: `dotnet run -c Release -f netcoreapp2.1 -- -f *BinaryTrees_2* --testAlignment`

 |        Method |    EnvironmentVariables |
 |-------------- |------------------------ |